 The role of Aeromonas as a gastrointestinal pathogen is controversial (8).
-While Aeromonas spp. can be isolated among 0%-4% of asymptomatic population, it was found in 0.8%-7% (5,6,9) through 1%-60% (1,10) of symptomatic persons.
-Moreover, during last years, the enteropathogen role of Aeromonas has been re-evaluated and confirmed in adults in a human challenge study (10).
-Epidemiologic investigation of an AAG outbreak in Brazil documented growth of Aeromonas in stool culture as a sole pathogen in 25% of cases.
-A Spanish review reported growth of Aeromonas in stool culture as a sole pathogen causing 2% of cases of traveler's diarrhea (2).
-On the other hand, a pediatrician study found regional and age different prevalence of Aeromonas-positive stool culture in children, while Aeromonas was isolated as the sole pathogen in less than 5% of cases (9).
+While Aeromonas spp. can be isolated from 0% to 4% of the asymptomatic population, it has been found in 0.8%–7% (5,6,9) through 1%–60% (1,10) of symptomatic persons.
+Moreover, in recent years, the enteropathogen role of Aeromonas was re-evaluated and confirmed in adults in a human challenge study (10).
+An epidemiologic investigation of an AAG outbreak in Brazil documented growth of Aeromonas in stool culture as the sole pathogen in 25% of cases.
+Finally, a Spanish review reported growth of Aeromonas in stool culture as the sole pathogen causing 2% of cases of traveler's diarrhea (2).
+On the other hand, a pediatric study found differences in the prevalence of Aeromonas-positive stool cultures in children by age and region, with Aeromonas isolated as the sole pathogen in less than 5% of cases (9).

-In 2019, Clalit Health Services, (CHS), the major health insurance service in Israel, serving about 60% of insured population, changed the routine workflow for diagnosing gastroenteritis in all clinical microbiology laboratories, from conventional culture-based method to a molecular-based method.
-All stool samples were diagnosed using multiplex PCR for six enteropathogens: Campylobacter spp., Salmonella spp., Shigella spp/EIEC, Vibrio spp., Yersinia enterocolitica, and Aeromonas spp.

-Until now, to the best of our knowledge, no studies about epidemiology and clinical significance of Aeromonas spp. in Israel were published.

-The introduction of the new diagnostic workflow for bacterial stool pathogens, gives us the opportunity to evaluate the clinical and epidemiological significance of Aeromonas spp. in Northern Israel.
+In 2019, Clalit Health Services, the largest health insurance service in Israel, serving about 60% of the insured population, changed the routine workflow for gastroenteritis diagnosis in all clinical microbiology laboratories from the conventional culture-based method to a molecular-based method.
+All stool samples were analyzed using multiplex PCR for six enteropathogens: Campylobacter spp., Salmonella spp., Shigella spp./enteroinvasive Escherichia coli (EIEC), Vibrio spp., Yersinia enterocolitica, and Aeromonas spp.
+To the best of our knowledge, no studies of the epidemiology and clinical significance of Aeromonas spp. in Israel have been published.
+However, the new diagnostic workflow for bacterial stool pathogens gave us the opportunity to evaluate the clinical and epidemiological significance of Aeromonas spp. in Northern Israel.

-In this study, we assessed the incidence rate of AAG in Northern Israel as a novel pathogen diagnosed in microbiology laboratories and compared it to the prevalence in asymptomatic population.
-In addition, we examined the role of Aeromonas spp. in AAG by comparing the clinical and epidemiological characteristics of AAG to those of Campylobacter-Associated Gastroenteritis (CAG).
-We assume that Aeromonas gastroenteritis would have specific clinical characteristic and the incidence rate would be similar to the data reported in the updated literature.
+Accordingly, in the present study, we assessed the incidence rate of AAG in Northern Israel as a novel pathogen diagnosed in microbiology laboratories and compared the rate to that in the asymptomatic population.
+In addition, we examined the role of Aeromonas spp. in AAG by comparing the clinical and epidemiological characteristics of AAG to those of Campylobacter-associated gastroenteritis (CAG).
+We hypothesized that Aeromonas gastroenteritis would have specific clinical characteristic and that the incidence rate would be similar to that reported in the latest literature.

 Materials and Methods